World map on laptop screen and wall

 Provider: Korea University

 About: Complete a short course at one of Korea’s oldest and highest-ranked universities this mid-year break.
-English-taught subjects are available in the areas of Business, Korean Language and Korean Culture.
+English-taught subjects are available in the areas of Business, Korean Language and Korean Culture, online or in-person.

 Contact BAL-mobility@uow.edu.au for more information or to apply.